Scope

 Q: My place is a Coffee Shop, not a restaurant.
 Will this still fit?

 A: Yes.
 The systems are the same for any food business, what changes is what goes inside them.
-Coffee shop, cafe, restaurant, QSR, the sprint shapes to your setup.
+Coffee shop, cafe, restaurant, QSR, the Focused Build shapes to your setup.

 Scope